julioct/julioct.github.io/_posts/2024-04-27-Building-A-CICD-Pipeline-With-GitHub-Actions.md

 If you are not familiar with Helm, it is basically a package manager for Kubernetes that allows you to define, install, and upgrade Kubernetes applications.

 What I did is to create a Helm chart that defines how to deploy any of my microservices to Kubernetes and then I stored it in my ACR.
-I won't dive into that part here, but I cover it in detail in my [microservices program](https://dotnetmicroservices.com){:target="_blank"}.

 So first let's add a step to get access to the AKS cluster (we can do this because we already authenticated with Azure in the previous job):